josh-collinsworth/joco-sveltekit/src/lib/content/posts/words-everyone-gets-wrong.md

 ---
-title: "Words and phrases lots of people get wrong (at work): a personal collection"
+title: "Rare words in common phrases, and how to avoid getting them wrong"
 date: '2025-1-21'
 updated: '2025-1-21'
 categories:
-  - web
-  - javascript
-  - svelte
+  - advice
 coverImage: 'words.png'
 coverWidth: 16
 coverHeight: 9
-excerpt: A running list of commonly mistaken words and phrases I've noticed commonly in company Slacks, emails, and social posts, to hopefully help you avoid making the same mistakes.
+excerpt: A running list of uncommon, strange, and/or archaic words embedded in common idioms, to help you type them correctly next time you use them.
 ---

 <script>